iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 >
 > Number of instances: 6

+This vulnerability concerns either the lack of a Content Security Policy (CSP) header (see [Section A, 2.3.2.1 Content Security Policy (CSP) header not set](#2321-content-security-policy-csp-header-not-set)) with a "frame-ancestors" directive or any X-Frame-Options, to protect against "Clickjacking" attacks.
+A Clickjacking attack is one which fools users into thinking that they are clicking on one website element, when in reality, they are actually clicking on another [@synopsys2024].
+Users think that they are interacting with the web page's genuine UI, but there is another underlying UI in control, i.e. the UI has been redressed [@synopsys2024].

+The vulnerability can be addressed in the following ways:

+- By enforcing the usage of modern web browsers to be used by the user.
+This is because they support the CSP and X-Frame-Options HTTP headers, and should be set to be returned by all web pages of the application [@4zapproxy2024].
+- Introduce the `frame-ancestors` directive to the CSP header [@2owaspcheatsheetseries2024].
+- Preventing the browser from loading external frames by using the `SAMEORIGIN` value or `DENY` if the application pages do not use framing.
+These are both part of the `FRAMESET` settings [@4zapproxy2024].

 #### 3.4.2.2 Vulnerable JavaScript library

 > CWE-829: CWE-829: Inclusion of Functionality from Untrusted Control Sphere [@10cwe2023]